TreyBMorris/SpringDataRESTfulAPI/README.md

-# SpringDataRESTfulAPI
+# RESTfulSpringAPI
- A simpe RESTful API made with Java Spring Data to connect to MongoDB
+ A Simple RESTful API with Spring Data using MongoDB for a User Database